 Position Papers (also referred to as Policy Papers) are essentially research papers each delegate writes before the conference.
-GC Houston is a double-delegation conference, which means students work in pairs to represent each country.
-Only ONE position paper is required per each team.

 Delegates should note

 - No prewritten resolutions are allowed at conference

 - Position papers may be used during moderated caucuses and Speakers’ List if delegates wish to use them as references while speaking